visualizedata/data-structures/README.md

 * Hills, Chapter 16

 **Weekly Assignment 8, due 10/23 at 4:00pm:**
-You will create a SQL database (using a managed database service) and begin writing your sensor data to it.
+You will design and create a SQL database (using a managed database service).

 #### Documentation: